Educational workshops for middle and high school students

 For students from 4th to 12th grade

-At a time when traditional media are being questioned and social networks occupy a considerable place in the daily lives of students, unraveling truth from falsehood becomes increasingly difficult and yet indispensable.
-In the context of a historical perspective and the study of different media (texts, photographs, videos), students learn to stimulate their critical thinking, to identify the sources of information and to verify them.
-This workshop, flexible according to the school programs of each of the classes concerned, aims at the appropriation of useful tools and reflexes to better cope with a continuous flow of information.
+At a time when traditional media are being questioned and social networks occupy a considerable place in the daily life of students, to disentangle the true from the false becomes more and more difficult and yet indispensable.
+In the context of a historical perspective and the study of different media (texts, photographs, videos), students learn to stimulate their critical mind, identify the sources of information and verify them.
+This workshop, which can be adapted according to the school curricula of each class concerned, aims at the appropriation of useful tools and reflexes in order to better cope with a continuous flow of information.

-Themes: Dreyfus Affair (4th), antisemitic propaganda (3rd and high school), editorial line, rumors on the internet.
+Themes: Dreyfus case (4th), anti-Semitic propaganda (3rd and high school), editorial line, rumors on the internet.

 Historical periods: Late 19thearly 20th century (4th), Second World War (3rd and high school), history of the present time.

-Main activities: Working in groups on archival documents, creating an Instagram post.
+Main activities: Group work on archival documents, creation of an Instagram post.

 Themes: Anti-Judaism, anti-Semitism, Jewish worlds.